AnthonyHack/dd_solution_engineer/README.md

 - [Installing Terraform](https://www.terraform.io/downloads.html) Terraform is much more then just a configuration managment tool.
 It lets you define your infrastructure as code.
 Download it for your appropriate OS.

-- Download the correct version of Terraform for your OS, I have downloaded the terraform_0.10.3_darwin_amd64.zip for MacOSX.
-Unzipping inflates the file and then move that file to somewhere that is in your PATH.
-I have moved the file to /usr/local/bin which lets me access the terraform command directly.
+- Download the correct version of Terraform for your OS, I have downloaded **terraform_0.10.3_darwin_amd64.zip** for MacOSX.
+Unzipping inflates the file you then move that file to somewhere that is in your PATH.
+I have moved the file to **/usr/local/bin** which lets me access the terraform command directly.

 ## Install Ansible

 - [Installing Ansible](http://docs.ansible.com/ansible/latest/intro_installation.html) Ansible is an open source configuration management tool.
 Powerful but yet extremely simple to use.
   Ansible can handle not only configuration mangagement but applicaion deployments, and task automation.
 Installation instructions are dependent on OS used.

 - Since I am installing on MacOSX I will be using pip which is python's package manager.
-You can install pip by downloading [Pip download](https://bootstrap.pypa.io/get-pip.py) this file and running python get-pip.py.
+You can install pip by downloading this file [Pip](https://bootstrap.pypa.io/get-pip.py) and running python get-pip.py.

 - Now that you have pip you can install ansible by simply running **sudo pip install ansible** this will install ansible and a series of other applications.
 We'll mainly concentrate on